 But, like any business, VPR has fixed expenses, such as the costs of programming and maintaining our broadcast sites.
 We're proud of our fiscal responsibility and we're dedicated to setting financial goals based on real needs as well as to spending our members' dollars prudently.
 Our goals are based on our annual operating budget, which is carefully vetted and approved by our Board of Directors.
-For more details, please review our 2015 Annual Report.
+For more details, please review our most recent Annual Report.

 Why do you talk about giving $1,200 or more?
 I can’t afford that!

 That’s okay!
 We appreciate any amount you can give.
 During membership drives we try to mix in many different suggested amounts, knowing of course that not every suggestion will resonate with everyone.
-The average gift to VPR is around $100, so we frequently mention gifts in the $90-$120 range, with mentions of higher and lower amounts mixed in.
+The average gift to VPR during a drive is around $100, so we frequently mention gifts in the $90-$120 range, with mentions of higher and lower amounts mixed in.
 That’s the beauty of public radio; you get to put a dollar value on your listening, and then you get to choose to give.
 We truly appreciate every gift we receive from our 27,000 members!